There are many issues that a homeowner might face with the trees and shrubs on a property. Get the answers to some of the most common questions.

 - Will removing or trimming tree roots on established trees damage the tree?

-- We have four Scotch Pines at the front of our house which about 20 years old.
-One has many brown needles and today I just noticed a patch of very bright yellow fungus at the base.
-I have also noticed some other "sick" looking pines in the neighborhood.
+- One of our 20-year-old Scotch Pines has brown needles and a patch of bright yellow fungus at the base.
+I’ve also noticed other sick-looking pines nearby.
 What should we do?

 - When is the best time to have my peach tree and cherry tree pruned?